subZHS/CL-Detector/L-Extractor/README.md

 public void anASt(String FILE_PATH, LibParam libParam) throws FileNotFoundException
 ~~~

-which is the entrance to source code analysis.
+which is the entrance to library source code analysis.

-Based on the VoidVisitorAdapter module of *javaparser*, we have rewritten the traversal method of different statements, and look for the rudimentary rules at the same time.
+Based on the VoidVisitorAdapter module of *javaparser*, we have rewritten the traversal method of different statements, and look for the rudimentary constraints at the same time.

-As stated in the paper, the rules can be divided into three categories: Exception, Condition, Order.
-After the source code analysis is completed, the tree types of rules output in order.
+As stated in the paper, the constraints can be divided into three categories: Exception handling, Condition checking,  Call Order.
+After the library code analysis is completed, the three types of constraints output in order.

 ### Build
 ##### Requirements